kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 ### Frontend (React)

-The frontend will follow a similar usage-based organization.
-Pages will be stored in a dedicated folder, utilities in their own folder, contexts in another, and reusable components grouped together.
+The frontend will work using a similar organization structure.
+Pages will be stored in a dedicated folder, utilities in their own folder, contexts in another, and page components grouped together.

 **Example:**
 ```